chyanju/Trinity-Edge/README.md

   	Trinity-Edge
   </h1>
 </div>

-Exploring faster deployments of Trinity.
+Exploring faster deployments of Trinity for the paper "[Trinity: An Extensible Synthesis Framework for Data Science](https://dl.acm.org/doi/10.14778/3352063.3352098)".

 This is a customized/optimized version of the original Trinity ([https://github.com/fredfeng/Trinity](https://github.com/fredfeng/Trinity)), with some additional features that support efficiency and research purpose.